How to enable PHP error logging and review the errors

 How to enable PHP error logging

-How to review my PHP errors
+How to review the collected PHP errors